Eddie Obeid: Political career

-A large number of the allegations against Obeid have been generated by Fairfax Media's, Sydney Morning Herald.
+A large number of the allegations against Obeid were generated by Fairfax Media's, Sydney Morning Herald.
 In 2003, following Obeid's decision to not seek re-election to the fourth Carr ministry, he was quoted as saying:

+"[…] my decision will ensure that Government is not distracted by the campaign of innuendo, vilification and unsubstantiated allegation launched against me by The Sydney Morning Herald.
+This campaign shows no sign of abating and until my defamation action against the Herald is resolved in the courts, any work I did as a minister could be overshadowed."

 Announcing his decision to retire from the Legislative Council on 10 May 2011, Obeid issued a statement that his granddaughter, Gisele, was diagnosed with cancer tumours in her kidneys in November 2010 and that, despite an operation and extensive chemotherapy, recent scans suggest some of the tumours remain.
 He said: "My wife and I need to spend all our time supporting our son Moses and his wife Nikki through this difficult time."
-Following his announcement to retire, John Hatzistergos MLC also announced his intention to retire from the Legislative Council.
-Walt Secord, the former chief of staff to the former Premier, Kristina Keneally, and Adam Searle were nominated by Labor to fill the casual vacancies.
+Walt Secord, the former chief of staff to the former Premier, Kristina Keneally was nominated by Labor to fill the casual vacancy.